LifeAdmin-cmd/Scrolls/README.md

 - The "execute()" method contains all the logic related to teleporting the player and validating the scroll, and it also returns a boolean.

 By encapsulating the logic related to teleporting the player in a separate class, the "startTeleportEvent" method is now simpler, more readable, and easier to maintain.
 Additionally, the "TeleportCommand" class can be reused in other parts of the codebase, or even in other projects, making the code more reusable and flexible.

+### State Pattern

+The State pattern is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+It is often used to encapsulate the behavior of an object that changes based on its current state.

+In the refactored code, the State interface defines a single method execute(), that must be implemented by any class that implements it.
+Two classes EnableState and DisableState were implemented which have the responsibility to handle the behavior of the plugin when the plugin is enabled or disabled.
+The EnableState class is called when the plugin is enabled, it retrieves the data from the file, and DisableState class is called when the plugin is disabled, it saves the data to the file.
+This allows for a clear separation of concerns and makes the code more modular and easy to understand.

+In the Scrolls class, the current state of the plugin is stored in a private variable state, and the onEnable() and onDisable() methods assign the appropriate state (EnableState or DisableState) to this variable and call the execute method of the current state.
+This allows the plugin to change its behavior depending on whether it is being enabled or disabled, without the Scrolls class having to know the details of how this behavior is implemented.
+Also, it was possible to refactor the methods responsible for saving and retrieving the data from the file into the dependent state classes.

+The State pattern used here makes the code more manageable, easier to understand, and easy to extend in the future.
+It also provides a way to encapsulate the behavior of the plugin, which makes the code more flexible and reusable.

 # Scrolls